 - During this stage, the page and its controls have been rendered, thus not making it possible to make further changes to the response stream.

 - If you call a method such as the Response.
 Then the page would throw an exception.

-Therefore we can conclude that whenever a page is requested from the browser by the user, the request would go through a series of steps and various things would happen in the background so as to produce the output and send the response back to the client.
-The duration between this request and response of a page is known as the “Page Life Cycle”.
+Therefore we can conclude that whenever a page is requested from the browser by the user, the request would go through a series of steps, and various things would happen in the background so as to produce the output and send the response back to the client.
+The duration between this request and the response of a page is known as the “Page Life Cycle”.

 This has been a guide to ASP.NET Page Life Cycle.
-Here we discuss the Concept, Various Stages, and Phases of ASP.NET Page Life Cycle.
+Here we discuss the Concept, Various Stages, and Phases of the ASP.NET Page Life Cycle.
 You can also go through our other suggested articles to learn more –